jdossgollin/lab-guide/docs/index.md

 title: About
 ---

-# Welcome to the Doss-Gollin Group
+# Welcome to the Doss-Gollin Research Group

 This document codifies lab practices and expectations for new and existing group members.
 This remains a living document and a work in progress.

 !!! info "Contribute"
     To suggest changes to this document, fork the [GitHub repository](https://github.com/jdossgollin/lab-guide){:tagret="_blank"} and submit your changes as a pull request.
-    If you don't know how to do that, visit the GitHub repository and [create an issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue){target="_blank"}.
+    If you don't know how to do that, visit the GitHub repository, [create an issue](https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue){target="_blank"}, and we'll show you the rest 😁.

 ## Mission Statement